 Today, UX Design usually refers to a person’s experience with a digital product or service.
 User experience design “is the process of enhancing customer satisfaction and loyalty by improving the usability, ease of use, and pleasure provided in the interaction between the customer and the product”.

-History of UX Design
+The Origin of UX Design

-In the early 1990’s, a gentleman by the name of Donald Norman, Apple’s Vice President of the Advanced Technology Group, coined the term UX.
 According to Donald, “I invented the term because I thought human interface and usability were too narrow.
 I wanted to cover all aspects of the person’s experience with the system including industrial design, graphics, the interface, the physical interaction, and the manual”.

 Why is user experience shortened to UX instead of UE?